isaias978/Salinewi.exe-Android/README.md

-# Salinewi.exe killer bastu-Android and removal disky
+# Salinewi.exe killer bastu-Android removal disky and monoxide.exe
 This is Safe versio by Sketchware pro